-In 2014, RSM TACOMA extended its portfolio of services to private clients.
-We have established a new company, RSM TACOMA Family Office, whose ambition is to use the long-term experience of the parent company to transfer the knowledge of corporate issues to individual company owners and help them consolidate their business activities and other family assets.
-At the same time, the RSM TACOMA Family Office will draw on the excellent know-how of Family Office services provided by partner firms within the RSM International network.
+In 2014, RSM CZ extended its portfolio of services to private clients.
+We have established a new company, RSM CZ Family Office, whose ambition is to use the long-term experience of the parent company to transfer the knowledge of corporate issues to individual company owners and help them consolidate their business activities and other family assets.
+At the same time, the RSM CZ Family Office will draw on the excellent know-how of Family Office services provided by partner firms within the RSM International network.

 History of the Family Office

 The history of the Family Office is as old as the world’s oldest families.
 Its history dates back to the Early Middle Ages when royal families, unable to manage their immense wealth alone, hired others to help them with administration.
 The modern history of the Family Office is associated with families such as the Rockefellers or the Rothschilds who had established great empires in the second half of the 19th century and faced the same problem: Too much wealth, too many interest groups, but only one goal: keeping the accumulated wealth, creating an environment for its primary protection and further development.

 Until recently, the Family Office services market has had no reason to exist in Central and Eastern Europe as there was no target group to make efficient use of it.
 But today, more than 25 years after the actual opening of the market and transformation of society, a group of extraordinarily successful individuals has slowly emerged who consider leaving their active business life and now face a very difficult choice: How to structure the property that has developed for 20 years so that it would be to the benefit and not to the detriment of the family and how to set the rules for the use and distribution of their property.